Infertility & Lifespan Medical Institute

 If you have a condition like polycystic ovary syndrome (PCOS), you have an increased risk for ovarian hyperstimulation syndrome (OHSS) during standard IVF or aggressive IVF protocols.
 But, with minimal stimulation IVF, you have a much lower chance of this complication.

 Is mini IVF cheaper than standard IVF?

 The lower cost of mini IVF as compared to traditional IVF is one of its main advantages.
 Overall, mini IVF is far less expensive than standard IVF per cycle because you're using much less medication and require less monitoring.

 You're also generally producing fewer eggs, which means fewer embryos and lower cryopreservation (egg freezing) costs over time.
 Although, your reduced chance of conceiving with mini IVF compared to alternate methods may mean that you will need more cycles overall, which can even out the cost over time.

-At Infertility & Lifespan Medical Institute, Dr. Brody always strives to give you the most personalized infertility care.
+At Infertility & Lifespan Medical Institute, Steven Brody always strives to give you the most personalized infertility care.
 He can help you decide whether mini IVF is your best chance at conception while preserving your health during a consultation in the San Diego office.
 Call or click on the online scheduling tool.